StevenMccracken/feasy/README.md

 <a name="api-error"></a>
 ### 1. API Error

-* Explanation: An unexpected error occurred on the server that we were unable to more clearly identify and explain
+* Explanation: An unexpected error occurred on the server that the API were unable to more clearly identify and explain
 * Status code: __500__
 * Formal type: `api_error`
 * Default message: _There was a problem with our back-end services_